Europa Clipper: Launch preparations

-In July 2021 Falcon Heavy was chosen to launch the spacecraft.
-Three reasons were given: launch cost, SLS availability, and "shaking".
+In July 2021 the decision was announced to launch on a Falcon Heavy rocket, in fully expendable configuration.
+Three reasons were given: reasonable launch cost (ca. $178 million), questionable SLS availability, and possible damage to the payload due to strong vibrations caused by the solid boosters attached to the SLS launcher.
 The move to Falcon Heavy saved an estimated US$2 billion in launch costs alone.
 NASA was not sure an SLS would be available for the mission since the Artemis program would use SLS rockets extensively, and the SLS's use of solid rocket boosters (SRBs) generates more vibrations in the payload than a launcher that does not use SRBs.
 The cost to redesign Europa Clipper for the SLS vibratory environment was estimated at US$1 billion.